woodRock/fishy-business/docs/source/literature.rst

     * Phase 1: Extends ChiMerge to be an automated one, to select an ideal value for :math:`\alpha` based on the data.
     * Phase 2: Each feature is assigned signfnicance level and merged in a round robin fashion - until stopping criterion met.
     * Attributes only merged to one value are elminianted as part of feature selection.
-    * Degrees of freedom: the maximum number of logically independent values, which are values that have the freedom to vary, :math:`D_F = N - 1`, where :math:`N =` samples, :math:`D_F =` degrees of freedom.
+    * Degrees of freedomlensen2017new: the maximum number of logically independent values, which are values that have the freedom to vary, :math:`D_F = N - 1`, where :math:`N =` samples, :math:`D_F =` degrees of freedom.
     * If :math:`R_i` or :math:`C_i` is zero, set to 0.1.
 Similar to zero frequency problem from Naive Bayes.
 I.e. Multiplication by zero is always 0, so all other information is lost.
     * Experiments: DT (C4.5), Data with Noise, and Synthetic data.
     * Datasets: Iris (continious), Breat (discrete), Heart (mixed).